FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 * Press “Install” button

-Time to add macOS High Sierra to the drive (Downloaded from the app store)
+Time to add macOS Mojave to the drive (Downloaded from the app store)

 In terminal
-`sudo "/Applications/Install macOS High Sierra.app/Contents/Resources/createinstallmedia" --volume  /Volumes/install_osx --nointeraction`
+`sudo "/Applications/Install macOS Mojave.app/Contents/Resources/createinstallmedia" --volume  /Volumes/install_osx --nointeraction`

 Open the EFI partition from the flash drive - copy the files in USB DRIVE STUFF/USB EFI Partition/EFI/CLOVER/ to /EFI/CLOVER on the flash drive